threenine/api-template/docs/docs/start/getting-started.md

 ---
 # Getting Started with API Template Pack

+Creating a resilient, stable and secure REST API's is a difficult task, and many of the tasks you'll need to perform are quite repetitive and can be error prone if completed incorrectly.
+The API Template pack aims to minimise the need to carry out these tasks, enabling you to only focus on the tasks that add real business value quickly.

-The API Template Pack is available as a Custom template for `dotnet new`  via nuget package.
+The API Template Pack is available as a Custom template for `dotnet new`  via a nuget package.

 [Custom templates](https://docs.microsoft.com/en-us/dotnet/core/tools/custom-templates) enable you to install from a NuGet package on any NuGet feed, by referencing a NuGet `.nupkg` file directly, or by specifying a file system directory that contains the template.